bbc/hive-ci/_documentation/appium.md

 	Note: In some cases we require nodejs to start appium (particularly on mac)

-2. Install appium
+2. Install appium command

 	* `npm install appium`

+	Note: `npm install appium@version` will install specific appium version

+3. Install [ios_webkit_debug_proxy](https://github.com/google/ios-webkit-debug-proxy) (for ios only)

 ### Global/Environment variables
-1. Access below varibles in Hive Script and test script as well as and when required
+1. Access below varibles in Hive Script and test script as and when required

 	* `APPIUM_PORT` - Appium port to listen on
 	* `CHROMEDRIVER_PORT` - Port upon which ChromeDriver will run